spiral/docs/docs/en/cookbook/custom-dispatcher.md

-# Advanced - Custom Dispatcher
+# Cookbook — Custom Dispatcher

 It is possible to invoke application kernel using a custom data source, for example, **Kafka**, **state-machine** events, or attach to user-defined interrupt.
 In this section, we will try to demonstrate how to write a RoadRunner